oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

   --entity.node.descriptor node_genesis.json
 ```

+You may be wondering if you need to remove the old node from the entity.
+The
+`oasis-node registry entity update` command only include explicitly specified
+node descriptors into the entity descriptor.
+As we do not specify the old
+`node_genesis.json` here, the old node is removed from the entity.

 ## Step 4: Create and submit your Entity Package

 Once you've completed the steps above, follow the guide in [Creating an Entity